jim-collier/bash-5-ultimate-guide/bash-5-ultimate-guide.md

 			- And while the actual usage pattern would be much less verbose than that (only three lines in this case), in general this would be a solution to a problem I can't imagine any sane person or project having.

-## Loops...
+## Performance

-### ...and general performance considerations
+If you are writing a Bash script, you probably are already not too worried about raw performance.

+However once you start looping over a large filesystem or array - especially involving a nested loop - you may suddenly grow *very* interested in performance, if you'd like the script to finish before the heat death of the universe.

+In that spirit, you are urged:

+- Don't worry about performance...

+	- other than what's inside a loop,
+	- or if the script itself is executed rapid-fire, continuously,
+	- or for toolbox functions that are relied upon heavily and potentially inside nested loops.

+- *Don't prematurely optimize*.
+Never optimize until you encounter an "unacceptable" performance problem.
+(Especially with Bash, you are already willing to "accept" *some* level of performance compromise, the moment you decided to write a Bash script.)
+	- That said, this doesn't mean you can't be aware of likely sources of performance issues as you are coding (e.g. inside loops), and take low-to-no-cost steps to make it easier to address them in the future.
+(Such as adding comments pointing out potential chokepoints, and/or grouping them together if convenient.)

-Regardless of the language, inside long-running loops are usually where performance is won or lost, and is generally the first place to look for performance problems (at least without proper profiling tools).
+Regardless of the language, inside long-running loops and nests of loops, are usually where performance is won or lost; and is generally the first place to look for performance problems (at least without proper profiling tools).
 This can be particularly true with Bash.

 While Bash loops can be surprisingly fast for an interpreted scripting language that does no read-ahead optimization or just-in-time compilation, it's trivially easy to accidentally do things inside a loop - that would otherwise seem perfectly reasonable - that can bring performance to its knees.